Gaithersburg, Maryland: Roads and highways

 The most prominent highways serving Gaithersburg are Interstate 270 and Interstate 370.
 I-270 is the main highway leading northwest out of metropolitan Washington, D.C., beginning at Interstate 495 (the Capital Beltway) and proceeding northwestward to Interstate 70 in Frederick.
 I-370 is a short spur, starting just west of I-270 in Gaithersburg and heading east to its junction with Maryland Route 200.
 Via MD 200, I-370 connects Gaithersburg with Interstate 95 near Laurel.

 Maryland Route 355 was the precursor to I-270 and follows a parallel route.
 It now serves as the main commercial roadway through Gaithersburg and neighboring communities.
 Other state highways serving Gaithersburg include Maryland Route 117, Maryland Route 119 and Maryland Route 124.
 Maryland Route 28 passes just outside the Gaithersburg corporate limits.

 Transit

 Gaithersburg is connected to the Washington Metro via Shady Grove station, which is located just outside the city limits and is the north-western terminus of the Red Line.

-The Corridor Cities Transitway is a proposed bus rapid transit line that would have 8 stops in Gaithersburg, generally in the western half of the city.

-Maryland's MARC system operates commuter rail services connecting Gaithersburg to Washington, D.C. with two stations in the city, at Old Town Gaithersburg and Metropolitan Grove, and a third station — Washington Grove — just outside city limits.
+Maryland's MARC system operates commuter rail services connecting Gaithersburg to Washington, D.C., with two stations in the city, at Old Town Gaithersburg and Metropolitan Grove, and a third station — Washington Grove — just outside city limits.

 Bus service in Gaithersburg consists of Metrobus routes operated by WMATA and Ride-On routes operated by Montgomery County, as well as paratransit service provided by MetroAccess.

+Two bus rapid transit lines are proposed in Gaithersburg, but as yet unbuilt: A Flash BRT line along Frederick Avenue (Maryland Route 355) in the eastern half of the city, and the Corridor Cities Transitway in the western half of the city.